gfeiden/PreMainSequenceEvolutionReview/README.md

-# PreMainSequenceEvolutionReview
+# Review of Theoretical Pre-Main-Sequence Stellar Evolution

-Notes, data, and documents related to the PASP invited review on pre-main-sequence stellar evolutuion.
+Notes, data, and documents related to a PASP invited review on pre-main-sequence stellar evolutuion.